hmrc/lisa-api/resources/public/api/conf/2.0/testdata/fund-release-outcome.md

         <p>HTTP status: <code class="code--slim">403 (Forbidden)</code></p>
         <pre class="code--block">
 {
-  "code": "SUPERSEDED_PURCHASE_OUTCOME_MISMATCH_ERROR",
+  "code": "SUPERSEDED_LIFE_EVENT_MISMATCH_ERROR",
-  "message": "originalPurchaseOutcomeId and the originalEventDate do not match the information in the original request" }
+  "message": "originalLifeEventId and the originalEventDate do not match the information in the original request" }
 </pre>
       </td>